memfault/interrupt/_drafts/firmware-debuggers.md

 author: chris
 ---

 Ever had issues getting a debugger to flash code?
-Or breakpoints don't seem to work?
-Or you can't step through your code?
-Or the debugger just seems flaky?
-Or just confused by all the buzzwords used around embedded debugging (i.e `SWD` vs `JTAG`, `OpenOCD` vs `pyOCD` vs `JLinkGDBServer`, `CMSIS-DAP` vs `ST-Link` vs `J-Link`, etc)
+Do your breakpoints not seem to work?
+Are you hitting weird errors while stepping through your code?
+Does your debugger seem flaky?
+Are you confused by all the buzzwords used around embedded debugging (i.e `SWD` vs `JTAG`, `OpenOCD` vs `pyOCD` vs `JLinkGDBServer`, `CMSIS-DAP` vs `ST-Link` vs `J-Link`, etc)

-I certainly have!
+I've run into all of these issues!
 Having a basic understanding of the technology stack in use can be helpful for working through or around issues you may encounter with your debug setup!

 <!-- excerpt start -->